Tips for good sleep

 Loud snoring — abnormal breathing caused by partial blockage of the airway — can be a symptom of obstructive sleep apnea, in which breathing stops and the amount of oxygen in the blood drops.

-In addition to disrupting sleep, this disorder can signal high blood pressure, heart disease, heart failure and other health problems.
+In addition to disrupting sleep, this disorder can cause high blood pressure, heart disease, heart failure and other health problems.

 Other conditions that increase with age and are associated with sleep problems include stroke, menopause, cancer, gastrointestinal disorders, cognitive disorders, depression and arthritis.